 Vancomycin1 25-30 mg/kg loading dose followed by 20 mg/kg Q8-12h.
 Max dose 2 grams.
 If concerned for HSV or VZV, consider adding:

+Acyclovir

-Acyclovir 10 mg/kg Q8h.
+10 mg/kg Q8h.

 Consult pharmacy for max dosing.

-his guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
-Approved by MSEC 7/12/17.
+This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.